Substra/substra/docs/local_install_skaffold.md

 skaffold dev
 ```

-## 1. Substra Setup
+## Substra Setup

 ### General knowledge

-I order to install Substra, it is *recommended* to be comfortable with your package manager and to have some basic knowledge of Unix (Mac or Ubuntu/Debian) administration and network.
+In order to install Substra, it is *recommended* to be comfortable with your package manager and to have some basic knowledge of Unix (Mac or Ubuntu/Debian) administration and network.
+It might also be useful to have a good command of Docker containers and Kubernetes orchestration.

 ### Hardware requirements